Table of Contents

 Knee dislocation can be classified according to the position of the tibia in relation to the femur into anterior, posterior, medial, lateral and rotatory dislocations.
+Knee dislocation is marked by injuries to at least two ligaments out of four main knee ligaments.
 Posterior knee dislocation is the highest with the risk of injury to the popliteal artery.
 Blood supply of the lower limb originates from the femoral artery which continues as the popliteal artery in the leg.
 In the popliteal fossa, it gives off 5 collateral branches around the knee which makes it more vulnerable to knee injury and dislocation.

 Moreover, the popliteal artery is attached to the adductor hiatus proximally and the soleus muscle holds it distally against the bone which increases its chances of injury at the popliteal fossa.
 The lateral popliteal nerve is another vital structure which crosses around the fibular head to the leg.
 It is responsible for dorsiflexion of the ankle and its injury with knee dislocation is associated with foot drop.